Raster interrupt: Amiga (Copper chip, 1985)

 The Amiga computers include a custom coprocessor called the Copper which is dedicated to servicing raster interrupts.
 The Copper runs a program of simple instructions directing it to wait for a specific vertical scan line and horizontal beam position, then update the contents of a custom chip hardware register.
 This is typically used for modifying display parameters, such as mixing display modes, reusing sprites, or changing color registers, but can also be used to trigger a CPU interrupt.

 X68000 (VSOP + VINAS chip, 1987)

-The X68000, a 16-bit home computer sold in Japan only has a flexible raster interrupt system to multiplex hardware sprites.
+The X68000, a 16-bit home computer sold in Japan, has a flexible raster interrupt system to multiplex hardware sprites.

 Game Boy (PPU chip, 1989)

 The Game Boy's PPU has support for four raster interrupts: it can be set to trigger at the beginning of a specified scanline, at the end of scanlines (during horizontal blanking), at the beginning of all scanlines, or at the beginning of vertical blanking.
-Its biggest drawback is that the same interrupt handler is used for the first three, requiring the use of "dispatching" code if more than one condition is used.
+Its drawback is that the same interrupt handler is used for the first three, requiring the use of "dispatching" code if more than one condition is used.